xissburg/XBImageFilters/README.md

 While capturing you can grab a photo through the `takeScreenshot`, which returns an UIImage ready to use.

-## Project Status

-This project is in an early stage of development so not all features advertised are totally functional and performant yet.

 ## License

 This project is under the MIT license (details in COPYRIGHT.txt).
 Do whatever you want with it and contributions of any form are very welcome.